John Joseph Fanning: Later career

-In December 1928, aged 54, Fanning transferred to Brisbane in a senior NMLA role, leveraging his northern expertise in the company’s new Mutual Life Building, Brisbane in Queen Street.
+In December 1928, aged 54, Fanning transferred to Brisbane in a senior NMLA role, leveraging his northern expertise in the company’s new National Mutual Life Building, Brisbane in Queen Street.
 His tenure saw NMLA loan £20,000 to Townsville Council for electrical upgrades and fund the Fire Brigade, underscoring his influence.
 A 1905 staff photograph and a 1906 Sydney portrait, taken during a likely business or equestrian trip, highlight his growing prominence.

 Equestrian career

 Racing and ownership

 Fanning was a leading figure in Queensland’s equestrian and horse racing community, competing as an amateur jockey, race horse owner and committee member with the Townsville Turf Club, Bowen Turf Club, and founding member and secretary of North Queensland Amateur Turf Club.
 His stable included ponies (Smoker, Dandy), hacks (Akbar, Lady Grace), thoroughbreds (Sapper, Sunray, Corinda, The Farmer), and draught horses (Ironclad).
 Smoker, a pony, won 74 show contests by 1905, excelling in hack and high jump categories.
-Akbar, co-owned with pastoralist James Simpson Love, won the championship hack ribbon at the 1910 Pastoral and Agricultural Show and was ridden by King George V at the 1911 Delhi Durbar, a historic achievement for Queensland breeding.
+Akbar, co-owned with pastoralist James Simpson Love, won the championship hack ribbon at the 1910 Townsville Pastoral and Agricultural Show and was ridden by King George V at the 1911 Delhi Durbar, a historic achievement for Queensland breeding.
 Sunray secured multiple victories in Brisbane and Townsville, while Ironclad, a Clydesdale, won draught horse competitions at Bowen.